Derry Minor Football Championship

 The Derry Minor Football Championship is an annual gaelic football competition between the top Derry GAA clubs.
 The winners qualify to represent Derry in the Ulster Minor Club Football Championship.

-Bellaghy have won the competition more than any other club with 10 titles.
+Bellaghy and Dungiven have won the competition more than any other club with 10 titles.
 Glen are the only club to win 4 consecutive titles.
 Bellaghy, Ballinascreen, Ballinderry and Slaughtneil all won 3 county titles in a row.